CaptRat/CaptRat.github.io/_posts/2016-12-22-the_is_only_one_thing_more_painful_than_learning_from_experience.markdown

 I found the experience enlightening, but not for the expected reasons; I quit after 2 weeks, having assured myself that I was totally unprepared and incapable of assimilating that intensity of novel, complex and cumulative information each day for another 10 weeks.

-I just completed another Code Camp, a much more conventional overview of web development coding.
+I just completed another Code Camp in September, a much more conventional overview of web development coding.
 It was gratifying, and the milieu and instruction was, primarily, designed around being supportive.
-We met once a week, and followed an online WebDev course.
+We met once a week, and followed an online WebDev course curriculum.
+It was entirely different than the bootcamp.

 *“… The thing that I think is the most frustrating about programming is you battle with a concept or feature or tool for a long time, and while you’re battling, it feels like you’re never gonna get it.
 And then you get it.